 Peel the sweet potatoes and cut them into uniform size pieces.
-Lightly coat with melted butter and spread evenly in a pan.
-Roast in the oven at 375° for 45 minutes or until tender.
+Place in pot, cover with water, and cook until tender.

 Peel the squash.
 A vegetable peeler works best.
 Remove the seeds and chop the squash into cubes.
 Add it to the onion and butter, along with a little water, and let it cook until well done, about 30-40 minutes.
 Cover the pot to speed the cooking, and stir occasionally.
-If it starts to stick, add more water.
+If it starts to stick, add some of the potato water.

-Add the potatoes to the soup pot and cook together for about 10 minutes.
+Add the potatoes with their liquid to the soup pot and cook together for about 10 minutes.

-Using an immersion blender, blend the squash mixture with the milk until smooth.
+Using an immersion blender, blend the squash mixture with the cream until smooth.

-Heat the soup gently until it is warmed through, then taste and adjust the salt if needed.
-Add the Sherry one teaspoon at a time, stirring and tasting after each addition until it pleases you.
+Heat the soup gently until it is warmed through, then taste and adjust the Himalayan salt if needed.
+Add the Sherry.